mryap/digital-garden-jekyll-template/_pages/index.md

 <div class="post-heading">
   <h1 class="post-title">All notes 📘</h1>
-  <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">I'm experimenting a public graph of notes to foster an environment where thoughts collide, in a way that I can build upon the combination of ideas.
-Kind of like a digital garden, with small seedlings that eventually grow into mature trees. 🌱</p>
+  <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">This is where I post ideas, snippets, resources, thoughts, collections, and other bits and pieces that I find interesting and useful.
+This is not a showcase and representative of what I can do.
+The idea is about embracing the idea of curation, by me, for you.🌱</p>
 </div>

 <!-- <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">